superkat64/general-ledger/README.md

 ## The Problem

 Existing budgeting apps either lack the flexibility and control I needed, or they're too cumbersome for quick mobile entry.
-Mint had poor category identification and limited customization.
+Other tools had poor category identification and limited customization.
 I tried using an extensive Google Sheets setup, but editing on mobile was frustrating and clunky.
 I needed a solution that would let me capture transactions the moment they happen, from anywhere, with full control over my financial data.

 ## The Solution